m9brady/eodms-api-client/README.md

 Options:
   -u, --username TEXT             EODMS username (leave blank to use .netrc or
                                   be prompted)

   -p, --password TEXT             EODMS password (leave blank to use .netrc or
                                   be prompted)

   -c, --collection [Radarsat|Radarsat2|RCMImageProducts|NAPL|PlanetScope]
-                                  EODMS collection to search  [required] -s, --start TEXT                Beginning of acquisition time window (default to 1 day prior to now) -e, --end TEXT                  End of acquisition time window (default to now)
+                                  EODMS collection to search  [required] -s, --start TEXT                Beginning of acquisition time window (default to 1 day prior to now)

+  -e, --end TEXT                  End of acquisition time window (default to
+                                  now)

   -g, --geometry PATH             File containing polygon used to constrain
-                                  the query results to a spatial region -pt, --product-type TEXT        Limit results to a certain image product type
+                                  the query results to a spatial region

+  -pt, --product-type TEXT        Limit results to a certain image product
+                                  type

   -pf, --product-format [GeoTIFF|NITF21]
                                   Limit results to a certain image product format

   -rel, --relative-orbit TEXT     Limit results to the desired relative orbit
                                   Id

   -abs, --absolute-orbit TEXT     Limit results to the desired absolute orbit
                                   Id

   -ia, --incidence-angle TEXT     Limit results to the desired incidence angle -rb, --radarsat-beam-mode TEXT  Limit SAR collection results to the desired
                                   beam mode

   -rm, --radarsat-beam-mnemonic TEXT
                                   Limit SAR collection results to the desired beam mnemonic

   -rp, --radarsat-polarization [CH+CV|HH|HH+HV|HH+HV+VH+VV|HH+VV|HV|VH|VH+VV|VV]
                                   Limit SAR collection results to the desired polarization

   -ro, --radarsat-orbit-direction [Ascending|Descending]
                                   Limit SAR collection results to the desired orbit type

   -rl, --radarsat-look-direction [Left|Right]
-                                  Limit SAR collection results to the desired antenna look direction -rd, --radarsat-downlink-segment-id TEXT
+                                  Limit SAR collection results to the desired antenna look direction

+  -rd, --radarsat-downlink-segment-id TEXT
-                                  Limit SAR collection results to the desired downlink segment Id -rs, --rcm-satellite [RCM1|RCM2|RCM3]
+                                  Limit SAR collection results to the desired downlink segment Id

-                                  Limit RCM collection results to the desired satellite --dump-results                  Whether or not to create a geopackage containing the results of the query --submit-order                  Submit an order to EODMS from the results of the current query parameters --record-id TEXT                Specific record_Id to order from the desired collection --record-ids PATH               File of line-separated record_Ids to order from the desired collection --download-ids PATH             File of line-separated itemIds to download from EODMS --download-dir PATH             Directory for downloaded files --log-verbose                   Use debug-level logging -h, --help                      Show this message and exit.
+  -rs, --rcm-satellite [RCM1|RCM2|RCM3]
+                                  Limit RCM collection results to the desired satellite

+  -o, --output-dir PATH           Directory where query results will be saved
+                                  [default: .]

+  -d, --dump-results              Whether or not to create a geojson dump
+                                  containing the results of the query

+  -dfn, --dump-filename TEXT      Filename for query results geojson
+                                  [default: query_results]

+  --submit-order                  Submit an order to EODMS from the results of
+                                  the current query parameters

+  --record-id TEXT                Specific record Id to order from the desired
+                                  collection

+  --record-ids PATH               File of line-separated record Ids to order
+                                  from the desired collection

+  --download-id TEXT              Specific Order item Id to download from
+                                  EODMS

+  --download-ids PATH             File of line-separated Order item Ids to
+                                  download from EODMS

+  --download-dir PATH             Directory for downloaded files  [default: .]
+  --log-verbose                   Use debug-level logging -h, --help                      Show this message and exit.
 ```